Business Climate Of Chinas SMEs Improves In December - UrduPoint

 Business Climate Of China's SMEs Improves In December

-Small and medium-sized enterprises (SMEs) in China reported better operation conditions last month, according to an industrial group

-BEIJING, (UrduPoint / Pakistan Point News - 15th Jan, 2022 ) :Small and medium-sized enterprises (SMEs) in China reported better operation conditions last month, according to an industrial group.
+BEIJJING, (UrduPoint / Pakistan Point News - 16th Jan, 2022 ) :Small and medium-sized enterprises (SMEs) in China reported better operation conditions last month, according to an industrial group.

 The China Association of Small and Medium Enterprises said that its monthly index tracking the performance of 3,000 SMEs from eight major sectors gained for the second straight month to 86.4 in December, up from 86.3 in November and 86.1 in October.